xuan07472/ultralytics/docs/yolov5/tutorials/clearml_logging_integration.md

 ### Prepare Your Dataset

-The YOLOv5 repository supports a number of different datasets by using yaml files containing their information.
+The YOLOv5 repository supports a number of different datasets by using YAML files containing their information.
 By default datasets are downloaded to the `../datasets` folder in relation to the repository root folder.
-So if you downloaded the `coco128` dataset using the link in the yaml or with the scripts provided by yolov5, you get this folder structure:
+So if you downloaded the `coco128` dataset using the link in the YAML or with the scripts provided by yolov5, you get this folder structure:

 ```
 ..